leea/diff-cpp/README.md

      	 OutputIterator output);

-diff-cpp follows the calling convention similar to STL
+diff-cpp follows the calling convention similar to STL <algorithm>.
-<algorithm>.
-The two sequences must be accessible through a Random
-Access Iterator, and the longest common subsequence is placed inside an output iterator.
+The two sequences must be accessible through a Random Access Iterator, and the longest common subsequence is copied into the Output Iterator output.
+The return value is the iterator pointing past the last element is returned.

 # Example